-David A. Wilson is a filmmaker, journalist, and entrepreneur.
-David is co-founder of AFAR Ventures, a market-entry and research firm dedicated to creating corporate and entrepreneurial opportunities for Blacks in Latin America.
+David A. Wilson is an entrepreneur, filmmaker, and the founder of theGrio, the largest and most influential African-American digital and cable news platform.
+He is also co-founder of AFAR Ventures, a market-entry and research firm dedicated to creating corporate and entrepreneurial opportunities for Blacks in Latin America.

 He served as the SVP of BET Digital and Studios and is the co-founder of theGrio.com, one of the largest digital news platform focused on stories and perspectives that affects and reflects African-Americans.
 He and his partners launched theGrio in June of 2009 and sold it to NBCUniversal in August 2010.
 However, in 2014 they reacquired the site from the media giant and in less than one year doubled its traffic to reach over 5 million unique visitors monthly.
 He sold the company yet again in 2016 to black media mogul, Byron Allen.

 David A. Wilson is a 1999 graduate of Rowan University with a B.A. in communication radio/TV/film.
-He was born and raised in Newark, N.J. but currently lives between Brooklyn, NY and Salvador, Bahia, Brazil.
+He was born and raised in Newark, N.J. but currently lives between Los Angeles, CA and Salvador, Bahia, Brazil.

 About the Documentary "Meeting David Wilson"